One major issue when kicking off a platform from scratch is to create “liquidity.”

 We also hope to add autonomous vehicles, delivery drones, and vertical takeoff and landing vehicles to our network, along with other future innovations.

 This means the ability to generate enough supply, which improves the service.
 Thus it generates even more demand.
-This flywheel effect is the key to trigger the network effects needed to unlock growth.

 As pointed out: